Ancient Eurasian Peoples

 ˇKumans, also known as Polovtsi or Kipchak: The Kumans appeared in Europe in a later period (11th century c.e.), at the end of the Great Migration, when the movement of all the preceding Eurasian peoples was over and the modern nations' identities were either defined or at the last stage of formation.

 The Kumans were Turks, likely related to the Seldjuks, Kimaks and other tribes.
 Although they were present in a very vast area, from the Siberian steppes to India, Egypt and Ukraine, they never consolidated any empire because the lack of unity within the different tribes, that often fought each other.
 For a short period they ruled over part of India and also a relevant contingent of the Mamluks that took the power over Egypt were Kipchaks.
 In Europe they were intermittently in war with the Pechenegs, a people of their kin with whom they were previously allied and at last they absorbed.
 Always in war against the Russians, elsewhere the Kumans were characterized by their ambiguous behaviour: while they were continuously attacking Byzantium, other Kumans were serving as mercenaries in the Byzantine army.
 A relevant number of them settled in Bulgaria, a kingdom that was often in war with Byzantium, and the Kumans were on both sides or else as a third party, sometimes fighting against Bulgarians and sometimes allied with them.
 Also Slavic kingdoms engaged Kuman mercenaries, that frequently had to fight Kuman raiders.
 After their defeat in the Volga in 4998 (1238 c.e.), they no longer achieved independence and fled to the nations which they have formerly fought, like Russia and the Balkan states, where usually served as mercenaries.
+Most of them settled in Hungary, becoming an important contingent of the Hungarian army.
+Their character led them to be in continuous contrast with Hungarians, and as a result they were expelled and gathered the Kuman tribes in Bulgaria.
+They were later requested back in Hungary, but on their way they joined the Vlachs in the revolt that led to the independence of Walachia in 5090 (1330).
+Few decades later, the Kumans disappeared as an ethnic entity, being assimilated by the different nations where they inhabited.
+Their presence in the past is mainly recognized in some toponyms in which the term "kun" is part of the name.

 They have been previously mentioned in relation with the Yazygs ("The History of the Jász-Kun", by István Gyárfás), and because of this association some scholars assumed that both peoples may have a common origin.
 Nevertheless, the sole fact of being mentioned together or even being assigned a common territory does not relate them ethnically.
 The Yazygs were largely integrated in the Hungarian or Bulgarian nationality when Kumans arrived in the Balkans, and would hardly been still recognized as Yazygs.
 The Kumans on the contrary, were a contrasting element within the societies with whom they coexisted.
 They were probably allocated in some districts that once were specifically assigned to the Yazygs and that kept their historical toponym with the addition of the new element.
 Therefore, both names were associated.
 Such a thing is not a rarity in the Eastern European area, and there are very recent examples of totally different peoples being gathered in a single administrative unit, such as some Soviet Republics like Karachayevo-Cherkessia, Kabardino-Balkaria or Checheno-Ingushetia.
 There is also a political reason behind this distribution of the territory to non related peoples: if the Kumans would have been given a district for them alone, loyalty to the state would have not been granted.